pu2clr/SI4735/README.md

 ## SI4735 Patch Support for Single Side Band

+__First of all, it is important to say that the patch content is not part of this library__.
+The updates used here were made available by Mr. [Vadim Afonkin whose](https://youtu.be/fgjPGnTAVgM).
+It is important to note that the author of this library does not encourage anyone to use the SSB patches content for commercial purposes unless this is authorized by the author of the patches. __In other words, this library only supports SSB patches, the patches themselves are not part of this library__.

+The SSB patches used here were made available by [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).

 In this context, a patch is a piece of software used to change the behavior of the SI4735 device.

 There is little information available about patching the SI4735.
 The following information is the understanding of the author of this project and it is not necessarily correct.